 The Met-Office gave its three-month outlook for the months of April, May and June.
-It states the greater likelihood of above-average temperatures for these months, with many under the impression that it could well be one of the hottest springs on record.
-Spring in all its glory, will bring with it flower buds, singing birds and blossoming trees, but it will also see the return of sneezing, congestion, watery eyes, and all the other symptoms associated with seasonal allergies.
+It states a greater chance of above-average temperatures for these months.
+Many are predicting one of the hottest springs on record.
+Spring in all its glory, will bring with it flower buds, singing birds and blossoming trees.
+However, it will also see the return of sneezing, congestion, watery eyes, and all the other symptoms associated with seasonal allergies.

 Allergies and their prevalence

 The European Academy of Allergy and Clinical Immunology (EAACI) states that allergies are the most common chronic disease in Europe.
-To put things into perspective, more than 150 million Europeans suffer from chronic allergy conditions and the current prediction is that by 2025 half of the entire EU population will be affected.
-Allergic rhinitis (hayfever) can affect up to 30% of all adults.
-In the UK, allergic diseases cost the NHS an estimated £900 million a year, representing 10% of the GP prescribing budget.
+To put things into perspective, more than 150 million Europeans suffer from chronic allergy conditions.
+The current prediction is that by 2025 half of the entire EU population will be affected.
+Allergic rhinitis (hay fever) can affect up to 30% of all adults.
+In the UK, allergic diseases cost the NHS an estimated £900 million a year.
+This represents 10% of the GP prescribing budget.
 But have you considered the different ways your pharmacy team can help in having a greater influence to these patients, and the growing number of patients being affected by allergies each year.

 What causes seasonal allergies?

 An allergy is your body’s immune system reacting to otherwise harmless substances, called allergens.
 The most common allergens, which are responsible for seasonal allergies include: grass, tree pollen, mould, dust mites, and animal dander.
 When an individual comes into contact with an allergen, the body’s defence system reacts in a certain way.
 When the allergen comes into contact with your antibodies, local chemical mediators called histamine are released.
-Histamine is one of the chemicals responsible for the different symptoms seen in seasonal allergies, and causes skin tissue to become itchy and inflamed.
-Record-breaking temperatures coupled with high pollen counts will mean the return of all the symptoms of hayfever.
+Histamine is one of the chemicals responsible for the different symptoms seen in seasonal allergies.
+It can cause skin tissue to become itchy and inflamed.
+Record-breaking temperatures coupled with high pollen counts will mean the return of all the symptoms of hay fever.

 Go over-the-counter instead of on prescription

-Oral Antihistamines: Antihistamines help relieve many of the symptoms related to hayfever and seasonal allergies.
+Antihistamines help relieve many of the symptoms related to hay fever and seasonal allergies.
 They are especially useful in relieving sneezing, itching, a runny nose, and watery eyes.
 Examples include Cetirizine, Loratidine, Chlorphenamine, and Promethazine.
-Antihistamines are also available in different formulations, which is great if a particular organ or tissue is affected by the allergy.
+Antihistamines are also available in different formulations, which is great if the allergy affects a particular organ or tissue.

-Decongestants: Decongestants come in various formulations also, and are especially useful in relieving symptoms of nasal congestion and hayfever.
+Decongestants come in various formulations also, and are especially useful in relieving symptoms of nasal congestion and hay fever.

-Corticosteroids: These help relieve swelling and inflammation, and can be used in relieving the symptoms of allergic reactions.
-Steroid creams can even be purchased over-the-counter if the allergy isn’t relating to the face, and another part of the body is affected, especially the skin.
+These help relieve swelling and inflammation, and can be used in relieving the symptoms of allergic reactions.
+Steroid creams are available for purchase over-the-counter if the allergy isn’t relating to the face.
+These creams are for other parts of the body, especially the skin.

-Adrenaline Auto-Injectors (AAI): Schools in England are now able to purchase AAI devices without a prescription, for emergency use on children who are at risk of an anaphylaxis but whose own pen may not be working.
-It may be worthwhile organising training and guidance to local schools on how to spot the signs of anaphylaxis and how to deal with them, whilst also making them aware of the guidance relating to purchasing emergency adrenaline auto-injectors and how to go about it.
+Schools in England are now able to purchase AAI devices without a prescription.
+AAIs are for emergency use on children at risk of anaphylaxis but whose own pen may not be working.
+Consider organising training for local schools on how to spot the signs of anaphylaxis and how to deal with them.
+You can also raise awareness of the guidance for purchasing emergency adrenaline auto-injectors and how to go about buying them.
 Further support with an example of a template letter that schools can provide is available on https://www.sparepensinschools.uk/

 The Minor Ailment Service